 Given an account recovery request,

-Then I should be able to regain access to my account.
+Then I should regain access to my account.

 Or Manage All Test Cases in Katalon TestOps